 Q: Once I have been fitted and feel comfortable in its function, what will happen next?

 A: Plan on making follow-up visits.
 Proper fit of the socket and good alignment will insure that the prosthesis continues to function properly for you.
 Prosthesis, as with many things, need regular maintenance and repair to continue to function correctly.
-Small adjustments can make all the difference.
+Small adjustments to your TLNB custom orthotics can make all the difference.

 Q: Can my prosthetic limb break down?